Yedsi Ramling Ghat Wildlife Sanctuary: Fauna

-The animals include leopard, wild cat, sloth bear, black buck, jackal, wolf, fox, monitor lizards, porcupine, barking deer, and hares.
+The animals include leopard, wildcat, sloth bear, blackbuck, jackal, wolf, fox, monitor lizards, porcupine, barking deer, and hares.
 More than 100 species of birds are recorded in the sanctuary area.

 Tourist Places

 The major tourist place is Ramling temple which is a famous religious Lord Shiva temple.
 The sanctuary is accessible in the entire year.
 However the best months to visit are from October to June.
 There is a forest rest house at Yedshi.
 There is a railway resthouse on Durgadevi hilltop near Ramling temple.

 Threats

 The threats include illicit cutting, forest fires, encroachment, hunting and trespassing.
 The spread of shrubby weed Lantana camara is causing damage to the grasslands.
 The animals in the sanctuary face water scarcity during summer.